-Cut off entirely from the outside world, Jen and Duncan try to withstand long dusty days in camp, forced to work jobs they hate and acclimate to life without the internet.
-That is until Jen discovers a way to get messages to the outside.
-Her first instinct is to reach out to Ursula, who sees this as an opportunity to tell the world about the horrors of detentionand bolster her own reporting career in the process.
+Cut off entirely from the outside world, forced to work jobs they hate, Jen and Duncan try to withstand long, dusty days in camp and acclimate to life without the internet.
+That is, until Jen discovers a way to get messages to the outside.
+Her first instinct is to reach out to Ursula, who sees this connection as a chance to tell the world about the horrors of campand as an opportunity to bolster her own reporting career in the process.

 Genre: Literary Fiction

-Cut off entirely from the outside world, Jen and Duncan try to withstand long dusty days in camp, forced to work jobs they hate and acclimate to life without the internet.
-That is until Jen discovers a way to get messages to the outside.
-Her first instinct is to reach out to Ursula, who sees this as an opportunity to tell the world about the horrors of detentionand bolster her own reporting career in the process.
+Cut off entirely from the outside world, forced to work jobs they hate, Jen and Duncan try to withstand long, dusty days in camp and acclimate to life without the internet.
+That is, until Jen discovers a way to get messages to the outside.
+Her first instinct is to reach out to Ursula, who sees this connection as a chance to tell the world about the horrors of campand as an opportunity to bolster her own reporting career in the process.

 Genre: Literary Fiction